ComicScrip/reactive-records/README.md

 - You want to have your data in a coherent state all the time
 - You may have to deal with bad network conditions, handeling possible errors that you cannot prevent, etc

-Moreover, there are always tradoffs.
+Moreover, there are always tradeoffs.

 For exemple, if you want your lists of <whatever> to load super fastly, you might want to implement some sort of client-side caching.
 You will have to trade off reliability for speed and resisilence, but